erdemormann/kanarya-and-trendyol-classification-tests/README.md

-# kanarya-and-trendyol-classification-tests
+# Kanarya and Trendyol Classification Tests

-Test results of Kanarya and Trendyol models with and without fine-tuning techniques on the Turkish tweet hate speech detection dataset.
+I have tested the Kanarya and Trendyol models for the classification problem on the hate speech detection dataset.